Mother says men shot her car after road rage incident on Siegen Lane

 Mitchell said she was on her way to the store when this happened, and it rattled her.

 "I had my kids in the car," Mitchell said.
-"I pulled over to see if there as a bullet hole.
+"I pulled over to see if there was a bullet hole.
 In fact there was a bullet hole in the handle of my car."

 Trending News